nginx-proxy/nginx-proxy/.github/ISSUE_TEMPLATE.md

 # !!!PLEASE READ!!!

-## Questions

-If you have a question, DO NOT SUBMIT a new issue.
-Please ask the question on the Q&A Group: https://groups.google.com/forum/#!forum/nginx-proxy

 ## Bugs or Features

 If you are logging a bug or feature request, please search the current open issues to see if there is already a bug or feature opened.